NedaK/LIRI_Bot/README.md

      * Venue location

-     * Date of the Event (use moment to format this as "MM/DD/YYYY")
+     * Date of the Event (use moment to format this as "MM/DD/YYYY").

+     * Time of the Event (formatted with moment).

+     * Artist Name

+     * If no song band is provided then your program will default to "Jusin Timberlake".

 2. `node liri.js spotify-this-song '<song name here>'`